jmgarridopaz/jmgarridopaz.github.io/content/interviewalistair2.md

 layout: default
 ---

-<p class="intro">These are some pending questions I could not ask before to Dr. Alistair Cockburn, who coined the Heagonal Architecture pattern.
+<p class="intro">These are some pending questions I could not ask before to Dr. Alistair Cockburn, the author of Hexagonal Architecture pattern.
 Now I have had the chance, so I publish them here in case anyone is interested.
-Many thanks to Alistair Cockburn for his deference in answering them.</p>
+Thanks a lot to Alistair Cockburn for his deference in answering them.</p>
 <hr>

 __Question #1:__ _(Juan Garrido):_